Advising and Counseling

 Graduate and professional schools require letters of recommendation, so building a strong relationship with college faculty is one of the best ways to prepare for recommendation letter requests.
 Students should cultivate these relationships early in their academic career.
 Appointments can be made with faculty advisors by going to office hours or contacting faculty directly through email.
 Check the Human Ecology faculty directory for a faculty listing in each department.

-College Counselors in the Office of Student and Career Development
+College Advisors in the Office of Student and Career Development

-Counselors in the Office of Student and Career Development can help students explore and define personal, academic, and career goals; obtain an overview of college and university programs; become informed about college policies and graduation requirements; identify resources for academic and career planning, and provide study abroad advising.
-These counselors are also available for specific career planning, in medicine and health, law, business, and design.
+Advisors in the Office of Student and Career Development can help students explore and define personal, academic, and career goals; obtain an overview of college and university programs; become informed about college policies and graduation requirements; identify resources for academic and career planning, and provide study abroad advising.
+These advisors are also available for specific career planning, in medicine and health, law, business, and design.

 Services Available